IradDoron/investment-calculator-client/README.md

     - [x] Get it from the backend with yahoo finance api (ticket to name)
 - [x] Add legends to the graphs
 - [x] Add data numbers near the cursor
+- [x] Add a selection menu for the stock tickets